 “Ken has been one of the best project managers that EPIC has had,” says John Schott, President of EPIC Systems, Inc. “He is very level-headed and a clear thinker through tough situations.
 We want Ken to take these skills and mentor as many people within EPIC as possible.
 He makes an excellent mentor because he doesn’t give up on people prematurely” continues Schott.

 “It is rare to find someone who is both a good designer and an excellent project manager.
 Ken has also been involved in championing and completing many initiatives, involving safety, quality, plant efficiency, project management, cost containment, etcetera, to make EPIC better,” remarked Schott

 Sipes has been with EPIC for almost six years.
 He is being promoted from his role as Project Coordinator and was previously a Project Manager/ Process Mechanical Engineer.
-In the Project Coordinator role, Sipes reviewed all projects plans before they went to the fabrication plant.
-He also oversaw all plant related activities, including: manpower scheduling and performance evaluations, plant/ building improvements and tooling/ equipment asset analysis.
+In the Project Coordinator role, Sipes reviewed all project plans before they went to the fabrication plant.
+He also oversaw all plant-related activities, including manpower scheduling and performance evaluations, plant/ building improvements, and tooling/ equipment asset analysis.

-Sipes has nearly 12 years of industrial manufacturing experience and has been an integral part of EPIC’s full service engineering, fabrication and installation project management team for almost six years.
+Sipes has nearly 12 years of industrial manufacturing experience and has been an integral part of EPIC’s full-service process engineering firm, fabrication and installation project management team for almost six years.
 He holds a Bachelor of Science in Mechanical Engineering from Southern Illinois University at Edwardsville and completed an EIT certification.